New2-FT_LogoCaps

 In 1977 I left my job as the Director of Management Information Systems at Cornell University and embarked on a whole new career in the fledgling microcomputer industry.
 After 'Apple' and 'IBM' released microcomputer products over the ensuing months, the industry exploded and I no longer had time to do oil painting -- thus leaving one painting half-finished.
 That unfinished and unprotected painting subsequently was moved around the country for over forty years but miraculously survived.

 After I started painting again in 2021, as explained later, I purposely did not attempt to finish this painting until I felt comfortable that I had regained the skills to do so.
-In late 2021, after having finished the first four "Re-Start" paintings shown later, I finally finished this painting.
+In 2022, after having finished the first four "Re-Start" paintings shown later, I finally finished this painting.

 HV06: Spring Has Arrived